WP-AI-KIT/WPDKI-PRO/README.md

 If you’re running Google Ads campaigns, WPDKI enhances their effectiveness by ensuring your ad content matches the keywords users are actually searching for.
 When your content is optimized for multiple related keywords, your Google Ads will have higher relevance, leading to improved click-through rates (CTR) and ultimately driving more traffic to your site.
 This makes your ads more efficient and increases your return on investment (ROI).

 ### 3. Better User Engagement
-WPDKI is not only about search engines — it’s also about creating a better user experience.
+WPDKI PRO is not only about search engines — it’s also about creating a better user experience.
 By dynamically adjusting the keywords in your content, it makes your website more relevant to the needs and searches of your visitors.
 This leads to better engagement, higher time spent on page, and ultimately more conversions.

-## How to Use WP Dynamic Keywords Injector (WPDKI)
+## How to Use WP Dynamic Keywords Injector (WPDKI PRO)
 Using *[WP Dynamic Keywords Injector (WPDKI PRO)](https://wpdki.com/)* is simple and user-friendly.
 Here’s how you can get started:

 ### Step 1: Install and Activate the Plugin
-The first step is to install WP Dynamic Keywords Injector from the WordPress Plugin Repository or from the *[WPAIKIT](https://wpaikit.com/)* website.
+The first step is to install WP Dynamic Keywords Injector PRO  from the WordPress Plugin Repository or from the *[WPAIKIT](https://wpaikit.com/)* website.
 After installation, activate the plugin from your WordPress dashboard.

 ### Step 2: Define Your Keywords
 Once the plugin is activated, go to the WPDKI settings page and define your main target keyword.
 For example, if you run a fitness blog, your main keyword might be “healthy recipes.”
 Then, you can define secondary keyword sets related to the primary keyword — like “low-carb recipes,” “keto meals,” and “nutritious meals.”